 What is a mortgage?

 A mortgage is a loan used to purchase a property.
 It is a long-term debt that must be paid back with interest.
 The borrower usually pledges the property as collateral for the loan.
 There are many mortgages, including fixed-rate, adjustable-rate, and hybrid.
 Mortgages are an essential way to build wealth, but they can become burdensome if you don’t clearly understand how they work.
+However, you can always seek valuable advice from a leading mortgage advisor in Manchester, or elsewhere who can assist you to make it a little less burdensome.

 A mortgage is a loan where the borrower receives funds to purchase real estate.
 Mortgages are either long-term (a fixed-rate mortgage) or short-term (a variable-rate mortgage).
 Mortgages can be divided into conventional and alternative (i.e., non-conventional) loans.
 A conventional mortgage is one with conforming loan limits, which Fannie Mae and Freddie Mac set.